jiudaoyun/captcha/README.md

 used to verify that the given solution is the right one for the given captcha id.

-Server provides an http.Handler which can serve image and audio representations of captchas automatically from the URL.
+Server provides an http.Handler which can serve image representations of captchas automatically from the URL.
 It can also be used to reload captchas.
 Refer to Server function documentation for details, or take a look at the example in "capexample" subdirectory.